This post contains affiliate links and I may earn a commission if you make a purchase.

 Going into the buying process with a pre-approval makes you a more attractive buyer to home sellers.
 If you’re getting offers from multiple lenders, you’ll want to make all of your applications at once.

-Every time a lender checks your score it’s a hard inquiry and causes a dip in your score.
-Fortunately, all inquiries for mortgages made within 45 days are treated as just 1 inquiry which minimizes the impact to your score.
+Every time a lender checks your score, it’s a hard inquiry and causes a dip in your score.
+Fortunately, all inquiries for mortgages made within 45 days are treated as just 1 inquiry that minimizes your score’s impact.

 You’ll probably get a pre-qualification within minutes.
-When you go to make an offer, the buyer will know you’re serious and that you have a good chance of getting the necessary financing to complete the purchase.
+When you make an offer, the buyer will know you’re serious and have a good chance of getting the necessary financing to complete the purchase.

 - 4. Find A Home

-If you have a deadline in mind, make sure you give yourself plenty of time to not only find a house, but to also close on it.
+If you have a deadline in mind, make sure you give yourself plenty of time to find a house and close on it.
 In competitive markets, it can often take much longer to find a home you love and that you can secure before other buyers.